 Windows - RDP

 When deploying a Windows server, an additional Remote Desktop step appears in the Configure Instance screen.
-This step is optional and you can only use SSH to access your server.
+This step is optional, and you can only use SSH to access your server.

 To specify who can access the server using RDP, select White Listed IPs and add the IPs.

-Select Allow anyone to connect if you do not want to restrict RDP access.
+Choose Allow anyone to connect if you do not want to restrict RDP access.

 To learn more, read our How to Access BMC Windows Server guide.